Commodore 64 Chips

 - Blank screen

-- Graphical glitches (Especially left edge of sprites with the R1 VIC)
+- Graphical glitches (especially in bitmap mode with the R3 VIC)

 - Incorrect colour or none at all